 Days one and two consist of several Aloe Vera gel ‘shots’ as we liked to call them, if only in a vain attempt to increase their appeal.
 The consistency is not dissimilar to semen I am led to believe, though I personally wouldn’t know – honest Mum.

 You also take herbal supplements and one meal replacement shake (vanilla or chocolate) which are really rather tasty, but then what wouldn’t be when no solid food has passed your lips for 48 hours.

 This sounds extreme, but strangely those first two days didn’t hurt me the most.
 I was enjoying being told exactly what to do by my C9 daily guide.
 Personally I’m a sucker for a rule book.
 There’s no room for confusion or choices as there really are none, besides choosing your 600 calorie meal which you are allowed from day three onwards.

 You are encouraged to only weigh in and take your measurements on days one, three, six and nine.
 This stopped me obsessing over the scales, and the five pound weight loss I saw on day three spurred me on.

 Days three and four were my low point.
 Headaches, low energy and irritability made me wonder what on earth I was doing this for.
 It certainly made my family ask the same question.
-I actually barked at my children for simply moving too much.
-The Husband was begging me to eat something, which is a first I have to say.
+I actually barked at the Little S.H.I.Ts for simply moving too much.
+Mr S.H.I.T. was begging me to eat something, which is a first I have to say.
 I suspect the prospect of this grumpy, teetotal, non-eating psychopath for six more days was not terribly appealing.